 Read more here

 Two new kangaroo paws have been developed to perform well in the garden and larger landscaping projects with minimal care.
 Landscape Orange and Landscape Yellow are tall and tough!
 The brightly coloured flowers attract nectar loving birds and are great long lasting cut flowers.
 Waterwise once established, all the care they will need is a handful of slow release fertiliser in spring, and a good hard cut back after the flowers have died back.
 They do well on most soil types including very moist ones.
 Read more.

 Carpobrotus 'White Hot'

 A lovely white flowering selection of Carpobrotus rossii.
 A really useful perennial native succulent, great for coastal and inland plantings, as it will endure heat and saline conditions.
 It is a good waterwise groundcover, growing to around a metre wide, and is good for soil stabilisation.
-As a bonus, both the leaves and fruit are edible.
+As a bonus, the fruit is edible.

 Corymbia maculata variegata 'Ribbons of Hope'